The Wonders of Wildlife Photography Hides

-Understanding Photographic Safaris Hides in Africa
+Understanding Photographic Safari Hides in Africa

-So how do you select the best photographic hide for effective wildlife photography?
+How do you select the best photographic hide for effective wildlife photography?

-(D1) Correctly Positioned Wildlife photography hide
+(D1) Correctly Positioned Wildlife Photography Hide

 The Importance of Concealment